AbdullahAlmuntaser/myapp1/blueprint.md

 ## Current Plan

-**Objective:** Successfully run the Flutter application as a web server to display its interfaces within the IDE's preview.
+**Objective:** Finally resolve the Dart SDK version mismatch and successfully run the Flutter application as a web server to display its interfaces within the IDE's preview.

 **Steps:**
 1.  **Update `.idx/dev.nix`:** Modified the `.idx/dev.nix` file to explicitly include `pkgs.flutter` and `pkgs.dart` in the `packages` list, ensuring Flutter and Dart are available in the workspace environment.